 In medical malpractice cases, the fees are collected on a contingency basis, which means your attorneys only receive payment if they make a recovery on your behalf.
 All of the costs of a medical malpractice case—investigative costs, expert costs, litigation costs and preparation for trial—are paid for initially by the attorneys.

-In the end, though, our goal is your goal, and that is to help get you the compensation and justice you rightly deserve.
+In the end, though, our goal as lawyers is the same as yours: to help get you the compensation and justice you rightly deserve.
 We don’t get paid if we don’t recover for you.
 Of course, costs will always vary from case to case along with the facts and circumstances.

 Picking the right medical malpractice attorney

 At Grossman Roth Yaffa Cohen, we want you to make sure you’re prepared when seeking a medical malpractice attorney.
-We’ve put together four things to look out for when you’re choosing a lawyer that best fits your needs:
+We’ve put together four things to look out for when you’re choosing an attorney that best fits your needs:

 1. Does the lawyer have a proven track record?

-2. Does the lawyer have a deep understanding of medical malpractice law?
+2. Does the attorney have a deep understanding of medical malpractice law?
 Florida medical malpractice law?

 3. Does the law firm have an appropriate stable of medical malpractice experts to handle the pre-suit process?